Lif-Platforms/Ringer-Server/SECURITY.md

 ## Reporting a Vulnerability

-To report a security issue, Head to the security tab, click "Advisorys", Click "Draft New Advisory"
+To report a security issue, Head to the security tab, click "Advisorys", Click "Report New Advisory"